1st XV v Sir Thomas Rich School

 However, in the second half the Kirkham forwards started to ruck better, gained more ball and then quickly moved it out wide where Harry Burrow scored two more excellent tries.
 Further tries from Tom H and Kaman M after concerted forward drives meant that it was a comfortable victory in the end.
 This game demonstrated that with more organisation and more work on the defence this large squad of 22 has the potential to match most teams this season.
 A very pleasing victory.

 The under 14s travelled to Cheshire Champions St Ambrose College on Saturday and suffered their first defeat of the season.
 The home side came out of the blocks fast and some poor tackling from KGS saw their winger score a good try in the corner.
 Kirkham responded well with some good defence which created a turnover that saw Aiden H continue his fine scoring form as he scored under the posts.

 St Ambrose score again out wide again after some good running from their centre and KGS ended the half well but couldn’t get the score they needed.

-The second half saw an improved effort with Matthew Wright making some good turnovers but too often Ambrose were quickest to the breakdown which stifled Kirkham’s play.
+The second half saw an improved effort with Matthew W making some good turnovers but too often Ambrose were quickest to the breakdown which stifled Kirkham’s play.

 In the latter stages St Ambrose score 3 more tries to take a deserved win 29-7.